tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 Details for discretization and solution of equations are handled in a standard OpenFOAM way, i.e., through the *fvSolution* and *fvSchemes* dictionaries in *constant/neutroRegion*.

-## Miscellanea: how to set power in a simulation

 © All rights reserved.
 ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, 2021